jasonroman/twig-extension-bundle/README.md

 Jason Roman's Twig Extension Bundle
 ==============

-This is my twig extension bundle.
-The bundle contains the following components:

-# Twig Extensions via Filters

 This is a class that contains Twig filters.
-See the comments in the class for example usage.
 There are 5 filters:

 * *phone* - displays a phone number in a specified format
 * *price* - essentially a PHP number_format() clone that adds '$' to the front